Sunday, July 24, 2011

 6. The program is teacher intensive.
 Every lesson is to be taught by the teacher.
 Worksheets are merely supplemental and cannot take the place of the lesson.

 7. CSMP is adaptable to all types of learning styles--auditory, visual and kinesthenic.
 The stories and discussion are geared to the auditory learner.
-Their are lots of pictoral representations of math concepts designed for the visual learner.
-And their are manipulatives and opportunities to draw concepts on paper or on a board for the kinesthenic learner.
+There are lots of pictoral representations of math concepts designed for the visual learner.
+And there are manipulatives and opportunities to draw concepts on paper or on a board for the kinesthenic learner.

 8. My favorite aspect to the program is that it presents higher level concepts at a younger child's level.
 In the first grade program, Grasshopper was introduced to concepts such as probability, adding negative numbers, multiplication, and fractions (even multiplying by fractions!).
 I highly recommend it for a child that is gifted in math.